Skip to main content

 • Layer 7 (HTTP/HTTPS) load balancer with content-based routing

-• supports path-based and host-based rules, WebSocket, HTTP/2, and gRPC.
+• supports path-based and host-based rules, WebSocket, HTTP/2, gRPC, mTLS, JWT verification, and URL transforms.

 Network Load Balancer (NLB)